DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 #### Fixed
 * Added the following to the top of the `CarlaSetup.sh` script in the `CarlaUE5` directory.
-    * `export PATH=/opt/cmake-3.28.3-linux-x86_64/bin:$PATH` This forced the script to recognize the cmake install as before, the build would fail saying the wrong version or missing cmake.
+    * `export PATH=/opt/cmake-3.28.3-linux-x86_64/bin:$PATH` This forced the script to recognize the cmake install, as before the build would fail saying the wrong version or missing cmake.
 * Ran the setup script with all of the following modifiers.
 The python modifier to force use of the conda environment's python as before the build of the PythonAPI would fail as the script kept trying to use the base python interpreter which did not have the correct packages installed.
     * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USERNAME@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/carlaUE5-env/bin/`
 ---